raj-dandangi/Zomato-Restaurant-Analysis/README.md

 # performing statistical methods and ML Methods  :

 T-test: Online Delivery vs. Rating

 Perform one-way ANOVA

-**find skewed values and prep data for RandomForestRegressor **
+## **find skewed values and prep data for RandomForestRegressor
+**

 ---

-using RandomForestRegressor to find the answer which is the most infulancal factor for voting and popularty <br>
+## **using RandomForestRegressor to find the answer which is the most infulancal factor for voting and popularty <br>
+**

+---
-Can we segment restaurants into distinct categories based on their operational and menu attributes to better understand the market?•we need to use Clustering for segmentation**
+## **Can we segment restaurants into distinct categories based on their operational and menu attributes to better understand the market?•we need to use Clustering for segmentation**
+**

 ---

 # a simple easy to understand presentation using power-BI